Ludwig Haas

 Ludwig Haas (16 April 1933 – 4 September 2021) was a German television actor.
 He is best known for portraying Dr. Ludwig Dressler in the WDR German television series Lindenstraße, since the very first episode in 1985.

 Personal life

-Haas was born in Eutin, Schleswig-Holstein, Germany.
+Haas was born in Eutin, Free State of Oldenburg, Germany.
 He was married to Marianne Simon-Haas.
 They had one daughter together, Franca Simon, and lived in Einfeld in Schleswig-Holstein and Mallorca.